ToggleButton Behavior

 • instance – This button instance

-• value – New active state (True/False)
+• value – New activated state (True/False)